cbpudding/maplelinux-bootstrap/README.md

 - `/bin` - This is the canonical location for all system-level binaries.
 Paths such as `/sbin`, `/usr/bin`, and `/usr/sbin` should be considered legacy.
 See also: https://lists.busybox.net/pipermail/busybox/2010-December/074114.html
 - `/boot` - This is the mount point for the EFI System Partition
 - `/lib` - This is the canonical location for all system-level libraries.
-Paths such as `/usr/lib` should be considered legacy.
+Paths such as `/usr/lib` and `/usr/libexec` should be considered legacy.

 Many of alternative paths are symlinked for compatibility's sake.